samt9892/amplicon-pipeline/README.md

 bash blastn
 ```

-Then download this GitHub repository to your local file system and `cd` into the repository's folder
+Then download this GitHub repository to your local file system and `cd` into the repository's folder:

 ```
 bash git clone https://github.com/samt9892/amplicon-pipeline.git